-The creek twists and turns right through the heart of the grounds, eventually running into the waters of nearby Lake Michigan.
+The creek flows right through the heart of the grounds, eventually running into the waters of nearby Lake Michigan.
 The creek separates the Symphony side of our grounds from the Celebration side, with a bridge for visitors to walk over and see the water from above.
 It is a peaceful setting that can be enjoyed in ways other than fishing.
 Bring a lunch and watch the wildlife interact, or just sit and admire the beauty of the water as it flows peacefully through the woods.
 Trail Creek can be spotted from many of our walking and hiking trails, too!
-We encourage people to “forge a lifelong connection with nature”, and Trail Creek provides us with a great water resource that both humans and animals can enjoy.
+We encourage people to “forge a lifelong connection with nature,” and Trail Creek provides us with a great water resource that both humans and animals can enjoy.